vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 The more a page is linked from external and quality websites, the better it is for your SEO.

-Here are Odoo strategies to manage links:
+Here are Leansoft strategies to manage links:

 - Every link you add to your website is
   "dofollow", which means that this link will contribute to the SEO